one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 * Subnet Name: **subnet2**
 * Subnet address range: **10.102.2.0/24**

-## Exercise 2 - Provision virtual machines
+## Exercise 2 - Provision a virtual machine via the portal

 1. Return to the Azure portal and click the **+Create a Resource** button found on the upper left-hand corner of the Azure portal.
 2. Select **Compute** then select **Virtual machine**.